NI-Measurement-Plug-Ins/abstraction-layer-python/CONTRIBUTING.md

 ## Clone Repo

-Clone the repo, this will pull the Measurement Plug-In SDK for Python components and related components.
+Clone the repo, this will pull the `Abstraction Layer in Measurement Plug-In` for Python components and related components.

 ```cmd
 git clone https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-python.git